KevinCF5/KevinCF5/README.md

 * 👯 I’m looking to collaborate on new challenging projects

-* 🎓 I’m currently learning React and Outsystems
+* 🎓 I’m currently learning React

 * 🏋️‍♂️ Hobbies: Pratice crossfit and travel!!